Hastings District, New Zealand: Economy

-The district, as one of the largest apple, pear and stone fruit producing areas in New Zealand, has an important relationship with the Napier Port.
-It has also become an important grape growing and wine production area with the fruit passing from the growers around Metropolitan Hastings and then to Napier for exporting.
+The district is one of the largest apple, pear and stonefruit producing areas in New Zealand and an important grape growing and wine production area.
 Napier is an important service centre for the agriculture and pastoral output of the predominantly rural Hastings District.
 Shopping is heavily weighted by large format retail in Hastings City, whereas in contrast, Havelock North, Taradale and central Napier retail areas have a more vibrant boutique flavour.

 Tourism

-Hastings District is historic and welcoming of tourists, although inbound tourism is typically focused on Napier.
+Hastings District is historic and welcoming to tourists, although inbound tourism is typically focused on Napier.
 Hastings features a tourism industry based on 'lifestyle' activities rather than attractions.
 The majority of tourists are domestic, usually from other regions within New Zealand.
 Scheduled airline services to Hawke's Bay operate through Hawke's Bay Airport, and the nearby Hastings Aerodrome is available for private planes.
 Tourism in Hawke's Bay is growing at an extremely rapid rate.
 In the recent decade, Hawke's Bay Airport's annual passenger numbers have grown from a 2005 count of 297,000 to a count of 476,000 in the year ending 30 June 2015.
-In the next five years passenger numbers are expected to exceed 550,000, bringing many new people into Hawke's Bay, with Hastings benefiting from the greater tourism.
+In the next five years, passenger numbers are expected to exceed 550,000, bringing many new people into Hawke's Bay, with Hastings benefiting from the greater tourism.

-Hastings' largest draw card is the wine and food trail established around the productive hinterland.
+Hastings' largest drawcard is the wine and food trail established around the productive hinterland.
 There are over 75 wineries in the surrounding area, including New Zealand's oldest winery restaurant (Vidal Estate).
 Boutique food industries are becoming popular with cheese, fine meats, and locally produced delicacies seen on display at the Hawkes Bay Farmer's Market (New Zealand's oldest and largest weekly farmer's market).
-Outdoor leisure activities dominate, with beaches, river, mountain biking, tramping, and golf, being popular.
-In summer, many large-scale events attract domestic tourists including the Spring Racing Carnival, The Blossom Parade, Harvest Hawkes Bay Weekend, and various concerts and events.
+Outdoor leisure activities dominate, with beaches, rivers, mountain biking, tramping, and golf being popular.
+In summer, many large-scale events attract domestic tourists, including the Spring Racing Carnival, the Blossom Parade, Harvest Hawkes Bay Weekend, and various concerts and events.
 The Blossom Festival was once a large national event in the mid-20th century, with charter trains from Wellington and Auckland coming for the event.
-This however has slowly declined in popularity.
+This, however, has slowly declined in popularity.

-Hastings' specialist attractions include: New Zealand's largest water park, called 'Splash Planet', which replaced 'Fantasyland' near the turn of the millennium, Cape Kidnappers (the world's largest mainland gannet colony), Te Mata Peak, and access to an abundance of nature reserves and mountain treks.
+Hastings' specialist attractions include New Zealand's largest water park, called 'Splash Planet', which replaced 'Fantasyland' near the turn of the millennium, Cape Kidnappers (the world's largest mainland gannet colony), and Te Mata Peak.